MCJack123/C---Console/README.md

 installer
 A command to install, update, and remove items.
-Current arguments: update
+Current arguments:
+    update
     Updates an app or the console.
-Current arguments:
+Current arguments: console
-    console
         Updates the console.

 If you want to add a command, you can make "apps" with header files.
 For every app, you need to make an installer that downloads app.h, and adds #include "app.h", the command syntax and (optional) adds a help article.
-For your app to be officialy supported with installer, email me at "jackbruienne at yahoo dot com".
+For your app to be officialy supported with installer, open an issue with a link to the header and the name of the app.
 Have great simplified coding!

 MCJack123